emb-riscv/specs-markdown/device-control-block.md

 Other registers that migh need attention:

-- required for the debug module:
+- required for the debug module (are these per-hart or per-device?):
   - dcsr
   - dpc
 - optional for the debug module: